First aid finally reaches Tonga as telephone lines partially restored | Law-Order

 First aid finally reaches Tonga as telephone lines partially restored

-She also said villages on the western side of Tonga were very badly hit.
-"I won't say we are expecting more deaths but as we are speaking the government is trying to fly to the other islands to check over them."

-Asked if there was enough food, she said: "I can say maybe we can survive for the next few weeks but I'm not sure about water."
-'SIGH OF RELIEF'

-New Zealand is sending two ships, one of which is carrying 250,000 litres of water and desalination equipment that will be able to produce 70,000 litres a day.
-This ship is due to arrive on Friday, while the other is due in earlier on Thursday to check shipping channels and wharf approaches at Tonga's port.
+The first of two New Zealand navy ships also arrived on Thursday, its High Commission said.
+It will check shipping channels and wharf approaches at Tonga's port in preparation for the arrival on Friday of the second ship carrying aid including 250,000 litres of water and desalination equipment that will be able to produce 70,000 litres a day.
 An Australian ship is due to set sail on Friday.

 Tongans abroad were frantically calling families back home to ensure they are safe.

-"There's a sigh of relief as we are able to communicate with our loved-ones," said John Pulu, an Auckland-based Tongan television and radio personality.
-"We are breathing and sleeping a little better."
+"It was very relieving to hear from them," said Fatafehi Fakafanua, the speaker of Tonga's legislative assembly, who was in New Zealand when the disaster struck, after making contact with his family.

-The United Nations said that about 84,000 people – more than 80% of the population - has been badly affected by the disaster.
-"They have been affected through loss of houses, loss of communication, what we understand is the issue with the water," U.N. spokesman Stephane Dujarric told reporters.
+"They are fine ...
+The government has advised them to drink bottled water, to cover up when they are outside and also wear masks because of the ash."
+The United Nations said that about 84,000 people – more than 80% of the population - has been badly affected by the disaster with safe water being "the biggest life-saving issue".

-The most pressing humanitarian needs are safe water, food and non-food items, he said.
-"Water is really the biggest life-saving issue."

 The Hunga Tonga-Hunga Ha'apai volcano erupted about 40 miles (65 km) from the Tongan capital with a blast heard 2,300 km (1,400 miles) away in New Zealand.
-Waves reaching up to 15 metres (49 feet) hit the outer Ha'apai island group, destroying all the houses on the island of Mango, as well as the west coast of Tonga's main island, Tongatapu, where 56 houses were destroyed or seriously damaged, the prime minister's office said.
+Waves reaching up to 15 metres (49 feet) hit the outer Ha'apai island group, destroying all the houses on the island of Mango, as well as the west coast of Tonga's main island, Tongatapu, where 56 houses were destroyed or seriously damaged.

+Accounts of miraculous escapes are emerging including that of a 57-year-old being hailed as a "real-life Aquaman" after recounting how he had to swim at sea for about 27 hours after being swept away by the tsunami.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)